Road Map to a VBAC in the Chicago Area

 Best Hospitals for VBAC in Chicago

-Based on most recent Illinois Department of Public Health statistics for VBAC rates and volumes (covering the period 04/01/2018 to 03/31/2019), the top five hospitals for VBAC in the Chicago area are:
+Based on most recent Illinois Department of Public Health statistics for VBAC rates and volumes (covering the period 10/1/2021 to 9/30/2022), the top eight hospitals for VBAC in the Chicago area are:

-- NorthShore University Evanston Hospital: More than 175 babies were born by VBAC at NorthShore University Evanston Hospital in the reporting year, and the hospital’s VBAC rate (36.3) is the second highest among hospitals that also had high volumes.
+- NorthShore University Evanston Hospital: More than 170 babies were born by VBAC at NorthShore University HealthSystem Evanston Hospital in the reporting year, and the hospital’s VBAC rate (39%) is the highest among Chicago-area hospitals.
 Both midwives and doctors support trial of labor after cesarean.
-With a VBAC rate that is among the very highest for Chicago-area hospitals, and with the highest volume of VBACs among hospitals in this category, Evanston Hospital is one of the top two choices for VBAC in the Chicago area.
+With a VBAC rate that is the very highest for Chicago-area hospitals (and improved over the past reporting year’s already excellent performance), and with the highest volume of VBACs among hospitals in this category, Evanston Hospital is the top choice for VBAC in the Chicago area.

 Options for midwife-attended VBAC

-All five of the top-rated hospitals offer midwife-attended VBAC:
+Seven of the eight top-rated hospitals offer midwife-attended VBAC:

 - Saint Anthony Hospital (Chicago)

 - University of Chicago Medicine (Chicago)

 - University of Illinois Hospital & Health System (Chicago)